Nassau seeks to raise NIFA borrowing authority

 A senator from Nassau County said lawmakers understand the urgency of addressing the county’s finances.

-Said Sen. Todd Kaminsky (D-Long Beach): “I think both sides understand that getting Nassau in a better financial state is important and we also realize that we have to work across the aisle to get anything done under these unique circumstances.”
+Said state Sen. Todd Kaminsky (D-Long Beach): “I think both sides understand that getting Nassau in a better financial state is important, and we also realize that we have to work across the aisle to get anything done under these unique circumstances.”

 Comments